RenMin1991/cleaned-DukeMTMC-reID/README.md

 ## Cleaned database

+The data of DukeMTMC-reID can be found [here](http://vision.cs.duke.edu/DukeMTMC/).

 The query list of cleaned test database is `query_cleaned.txt`

 The gallery list of cleaned test database is `gallery_cleaned.txt`